Parthiv-M/Parthiv-M/README.md

 🔭 I love thinking and conceptualising ideas.
 Reach out to me if you have any.

-🌱 Currently learning a bit about [Google Cloud Platform](https://cloud.google.com/).
+🌱 Currently exploring options to devops-ify anything and everything.

 💬 Ask me about NextJS.
 Eager to talk and learn more about it.